cap-js/docs/about/best-practices.md

 > [!warning]
 >
 > Of course, you can always ignore and bypass these abstractions.
-However, keep in mind that by doing so, you will be missing out on many of the benefits they offer.
+However, keep in mind that by doing so, you are missing out on many of the benefits they offer.
 Additionally, there is a higher risk of accumulating *Technical Debt*.

 > [!caution]
 >
-> Things get really dangerous when application developers have to deal with low-level security-related things like authentication, certificates, tenant isolation, etc. Whenever this happens, it's a clear sign that something is seriously wrong.
+> Things get dangerous when application developers have to deal with low-level security-related things like authentication, certificates, tenant isolation, and so on.
+Whenever this happens, it's a clear sign that something is seriously wrong.

 ## Related Art

-The sections below provide additional information about CAP in the context of, and in comparison to, related concepts.
+The following sections provide additional information about CAP in the context of, and in comparison to, related concepts.

 #### CAP == _Hexagonal Architecture_